-Are you sick and tired of knowing that as a construction worker you're often faced with a high risk of injury due to the operations you engage in and the equipment you have to use?.
+Are you sick and tired of knowing that as a construction worker you're often faced with a high risk of injury due to the operations you engage in and the equipment you have to use?

-Now, listen.
 During the past years, Florida's construction industry has registered relentless growth.
 This is one of the fields our economy relies on and that provides jobs for thousands of people.
 Nonetheless, construction sites are often the scene of terrible occupational accidents and fatalities.

 If you work in this industry, here are some statistics that might interest you and some useful information about your right to file a personal injury claim and get compensated.